void-land/hyprland-void-dots/README.md

-# Hyprland and Dots Configuration for Void Linux
+# Hyprland and Dots Configuration for Arch/Void Linux

 ![Hyprland Logo](./.github/assets/hyprland-v2.png)

 ## Overview

-This repository contains instructions and configurations for setting up Hyprland on Void Linux.
+This repository contains instructions and configurations for setting up Hyprland on Arch/Void Linux.
 Hyprland is a powerful Tiling compositor.

 ## Table of Contents